laingdk/Moon/_posts/2017-08-07-conditional-independence.md

 ...

 No, it's not true.
-If we know that a person is 1'4", it's reasonable to guess that they're a toddler, and that they are therefore much closer to the 1st percentile than to the 99th.
+If we know that a person is 1'4", it's fair to guess that they're a toddler, and that they are therefore closer to the 1st percentile than to the 99th.
 The right-hand probability is, by definition, 1%.
 But the left-hand probability is infinitesimally small.
 There are simply no two-year-olds whose vocabularies are larger than 99% of all people.

 Now consider the following statement: